The Qworum script, specification version 1

 3.6. fault

 • The type attribute specifies the type of the raised fault.
-If this attribute is omitted, then the fault type will be service-specific.
+If this attribute is omitted, then the fault type will be * service-specific.
+If specified, the type value must not start with *.

 3.6.1.
 Fault types